zobelhelas/dsa-puppet/modules/roles/README.static-mirroring.txt

 For content which can be served via the Apache web server, possibly with a custom configuration, Debian runs its static mirroring infrastructure.
+A key advantage of that infrastructure is the higher availability it provides: whereas individual virtual machines are power-cycled for scheduled maintenance (e.g. kernel upgrades), static mirroring machines are removed from the DNS entry static.debian.org during their maintenance.

 The term static mirroring infrastructure includes: